FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/tutorials/creating_your_effect.md

 **It's optional**.
 It is used to create the UI where you can edit the parameters in real time.

-You need to take a look at `__ppf_debug_ui` to know how the UI system works.
+You need to take a look at `__ppf_DebugUI` to know how the UI system works.

 </br>

 Then you can use the effect like any other.
+You can also base yourself on existing effects.